 12. Do dishes, soccer items, etc. get returned to the storage room after each class is finished?

 I am not opposed to leaving things out; however, what does this say to the children about cleaning up?
 Perhaps they bring things to the central location for all soccer items (wagon?) so there is some gathering of supplies and they are ready for the next group.
 If you have large times between your groups and are having issues with outsiders (though I know it is closed), you may consider putting the items away between groups.

 13. Is sledding allowed on the building side (SW) hill?

-I suggest no as it goes to the building; however, if it seems like the group can do it safely, it shouldn’t be an issue.
-Having the designated space you already use would be helpful.
+I suggest no as it goes so close to the building; however, if it seems like the group can do it safely, it shouldn’t be an issue.
+It's great you already have a designated space you already use would be helpful.